cmnorm: Parameters of the conditional multivariate normal...

 An object of class "mnorm_cmnorm" is a list containing the following components:

-• mean - conditional mean.
+• mean - a conditional mean.

-• sigma - conditional covariance matrix.
+• sigma - a conditional covariance matrix.

-• s12s22 - equals to the matrix product of sigma_dg and solve(sigma_g).
+• s12s22 - equals the matrix product of sigma_dg and solve(sigma_g).

-Note that mean corresponds to \mu_{c} while sigma represents \Sigma_{c}.
-Moreover sigma_d is \Sigma_{I_{d}, I_{d}}, sigma_g is \Sigma_{I_{g}, I_{g}} and sigma_dg is \Sigma_{I_{d}, I_{g}}.
+Note that mean corresponds to \mu_{c}, while sigma represents \Sigma_{c}.
+Moreover, sigma_d is \Sigma_{I_{d}, I_{d}}, sigma_g is \Sigma_{I_{g}, I_{g}} and sigma_dg is \Sigma_{I_{d}, I_{g}}.

 Examples

-# Consider multivariate normal vector:
+# Consider a multivariate normal vector:

 # X = (X1, X2, X3, X4, X5) ~ N(mean, sigma)

-# Prepare multivariate normal vector parameters
+# Prepare the multivariate normal vector parameters

-# expected value
+# the expected value

 mean <- c(-2, -1, 0, 1, 2)